babinc/amqp-client-cli/README.md

 Window.
 Once a log file path is set the program will write out the messages for the exchange that it was set for to the file.
 The user can also add multiple exchanges to a single log file in order to log more than one exchange to a single file.
 Or you can log them into separate files.
 Logs are written to the file once every second.
+## Queue's
+amqp-client-cli leaves all existing queue's in place on the server.
+When subscribing to an exchange a new queue will be created, and when unsubscribing the newly created queue will be deleted.
 ## TODO
   - Clean up and breakdown the UI Struct
   - Let users decide to color messages from certain exchanges